lwtrix/spotify/README.md

 ## Contributors
 @cferg97

+P.S.
 Not the happiest with the file structure and general organization with this project.
 However it was my first React project working in a team and it turned out pretty good after all.